 - Immune to Bullets: It seems guns are on the list of devices the Master does not approve of, given that bullets evidently don't harm him, or seem to hit him at all.

 - Jerkass: Mike is an unbelievably callous guest.

-- Laughably Evil: All of the villains fall under this trope.
+- Laughably Evil: All of the villains completely unintentionally fall under this trope.

 - Large Ham: Tom Neyman tries to be this while playing The Master, but whoever dubs over him doesn't have the voice to pull it off right.

 - Leave the Camera Running: Technically averted.
 Several scenes drag on to the point of distraction, but almost no single shot is longer than thirty-two seconds, due to the technical limitations of the camera Warren used.
-Only a few shots were able to last longer due to technical adjustments.
+Only a few shots could last longer due to technical adjustments.
+However, some scenes come off as this — in one show, the camera holds on the dog, waiting for it to bark.

 - Leitmotif: The "haunting" Torgo theme serves as this for Torgo (of course).